charlesjin/CPSC426/README.txt

 behavior correctly without multiple tests and a large number of connected nodes due to the randomized nature.

+Disclaimer: Secrets must be entered before nodes are terminatd.
+The threhold is established based on the peerster routing table size, which unfortunately does not automatically update when nodes die.
+The DHT however will update and this update can be seen in the finger table.

 FOR MORE INFORMATION: Please see CPSC426_FinalProjectSpec.txt (in this directory) or contact Kayo (kayo.teramoto@yale.edu), Charles (charles.jin@yale.edu), or Daniel (daniel.chiu@yale.edu).